Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/Notebooks/README.md

 # Scripts

-We have computed large data sets and tested the Neural Network on a large set of Job Scheduling Problems.
+We have computed large data sets and tested the Neural Network on a large set of Job Scheduling Problems as well.
 To do so more efficiently, we have used a cluster.
 The following Notebooks are the scripts that have been used for this.

 - [Script_Compute_Data.ipynb](https://github.com/Dieguinho1612/Job-Scheduling-Deep-Reinforcement-Learning/blob/main/Notebooks/Script_Compute_Data.ipynb): This is the script to compute and save the data sets that that have been used to train, validate and test the Neural Networks by simulating random Job Scheduling Problem according to some conditions chosen by the user.